surajrd2001/Hostel-complaint-app/README.md

-# hostel complaint management app
+# Hostel Management Complaint Redressal App

 “Hostel Management Complaint Redressal App” is a native (android & iOS) Application developed for managing various complaints that occured in the hostel.
 For the past few years,